 Within the first week of finding that opportunity, we got a link, a place in the local event that featured hundreds of guests, in addition to a free year membership in the chamber.
 That seemed like some awesome value for just a link.
 This is not considering the fact the Chamber of commerce membership has led us to many opportunities in the community, including working with local schools and partnering with businesses.

 How Do I Get These Relationships with the Links?

 The biggest key is to remember that these links are more than links.
 There is a webmaster or business behind that site who has an organization that they are running or projects that they need to maintain.
 Treat each link with an idea about how the business can benefit as a whole.
 Yes, it does take time.

 Asking 10 people for a quick link is much faster than trying to figure out 10 different ways to cater your business to a certain program, but you need to think of the long term.
-If you can create programs, deals or a system that benefits another business, you will not only get the link, but you will also potentially build a traffic source to your business.
-This will eventually create a relationship between the two businesses that will create a long term relationship where link building is much easier.
+If you can create programs, deals, or a system that benefits another business, you will not only get the link, but you will also potentially build a traffic source for your business.
+This will eventually create a relationship between the two businesses that will create a long-term relationship where link-building is much easier.
 You both would be more than happy to update links and send each other referral traffic.

 Keep this all in mind.
-If you’ve hired a digital marketer or SEO to work for you, let them know you’d be happy to cater your business for long term relationships.
-If your that marketer, when you find these link opportunities, assess whether or not you can get more value than just asking for the link.
+If you’ve hired a digital marketer or SEO to work for you, let them know you’d be happy to cater your business for long-term relationships.
+If you are that marketer, when you find these link opportunities, assess whether or not you can get more value than just asking for the link.
 Businesses always need more traffic.
 Strategic partnerships allow for that.